-The amount of funds the Council has spent on preventing and relieving homelessness and rough sleeping in the City has increased significantly over the last few years, over the period between 2016/17 and 2019/2020.
+The amount of funds the Council has spent on preventing and relieving homelessness and rough sleeping in the City has increased significantly over the last few years.
 The increase in the overall spend has been possible due to government grants received following successful bids for funding by the Council.
 Most of these grants have been awarded for the purpose of preventing and reducing rough sleeping.
 Other grants we receive from the government, and based on set formulas, are grants such as New Burdens Funding and the Flexible Homelessness Grant.

-Although we have received significant amounts of funding from MHCLG in the last few years, and in particular in relation to tackling rough sleeping, these funding streams are short-term (one or two years) and often for specific projects.
+Although we have received significant amounts of funding from DLUHC in the last few years, and in particular in relation to tackling rough sleeping, these funding streams are short-term (one or two years) and often for specific projects.
 This causes uncertainty and an inability to plan long-term interventions.